Medically reviewed by Drugs.com. Last updated on Feb 19, 2023.

 - Pancreatitis (inflammation of the pancreas) or

-A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine is given through a needle placed in one of your veins.
-This medicine is given slowly, so the needle will remain in place for about an hour.
+A nurse or other trained health professional will give you or your child this medicine in a medical facility.
+It is given through a needle placed into one of your veins.
+This medicine must be given slowly, so the needle will have to remain in place for at least 60 minutes.

 Your doctor will only give you a few doses of this medicine until your condition improves.
 You will be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

 It is very important that your doctor check your or your child's progress closely while you are receiving this medicine to see if it is working properly and to allow for a change in the dose.
 Blood and urine tests may be needed to check for any unwanted effects.